pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 We also need to create `Container` resources for the frontend and mongo containers.
-Put the `mongo_container` declaration just above the `backend_container` one, and the frontend declaration at the bottom.
+Put the `mongo_container` declaration just above the `backend_container` one, and the `frontend_container` declaration at the end of the file.
 Here's the code for the mongo container:

 {{< chooser language "python" / >}}